Boston Uncommon Chapbook Series 2018

-Yeah, we're doing it, and we're going to deliver poetry chapbooks as digital downloads rather than murdering more trees and such.
-This will allow us to distribute books to subscribers for free (details on becoming a subscriber to follow).
+Yeah, we're doing it, and we're going to deliver poetry chapbooks as digital downloads.
+This will allow us to distribute books to subscribers for free (details on becoming a subscriber to follow; stay tuned).
 Donations will be welcome at the time of each publication, and 100% of donated funds will be transferred to the chapbook author.
 Boston Accent Lit is aiming to publish 4-8 chapbooks as part of the Boston Uncommon Series.
 Please reach out to us at email@example.com anytime with ideas, praise, concerns, or questions.

 - Manuscripts should consist of 20-40 pages of original poetry, but if you run a few pages over we won't hold it against you.